Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse

-According to \cite{Chen2019}, there are four classes of gravitational instantons with faster than quadratic curvature decay.
-These classes are called ALE(Asymptotically Locally Euclidean), ALF(Asymptotically Locally Flat), ALG and ALH and they are distinguished by their \textit{volume growth}.
-That is, in a gravitational instanton of type ALE, ALF, ALG or ALH, a ball of radius $r$ will have volume of order $r^4$, $r^3$, $r^2$ or $r$ on respectively.
-If the curvature of a gravitational instanton decays quadratically, it can only be in one of two classes: ALG* or ALH*.
-In this case, the volume growth will be of order $r^2$ or $r^{4/3}$ respectively. \\
+According to \mycite{Chen2019}, there are four classes of gravitational instantons with $r^{-2 - \epsilon}$ curvature decay.
+These classes are called ALE (Asymptotically Locally Euclidean), ALF (Asymptotically Locally Flat), ALG and ALH and they are distinguished by their \textit{volume growth}.
+That is, in a gravitational instanton of type ALE, ALF, ALG or ALH, a ball of radius $r\gg 1$ will have volume of order $r^4$, $r^3$, $r^2$ or $r$ respectively.
+If the curvature of a gravitational instanton does not decay with $\O(r^{-2 - \epsilon})$ rate, it can only be in one of two classes: ALG* or ALH*.
+In this case, the volume growth will be of order $r^2$ or $r^{4/3}$ respectively.

-Over the years, many different constructions of gravitational instantons were found: For example, \cite{Kronheimer1989a} constructed all ALE-gravitational instantons using \hk quotients. \cite{Ivanov1996}, \cite{Lindstroem1988}, \cite{Cherkis1999} and \cite{Cherkis2005} constructed ALF gravitational instantons using twistor methods. \cite{Atiyah1988} constructed an ALF gravitational instanton using gauge theory and in the thesis of \cite{Hein2010}, there is a construction of gravitational instantons on the complement of an elliptic fibre in a rational elliptic surface using perturbation methods. \\

 Although there are now many different constructions, each construction is tailored to a specific class of gravitational instantons.
-In this paper we show that the gluing construction carried out by \cite{Schroers2020} for ALF gravitational instantons, can be extended to gravitational instantons of type ALG, ALG*, ALH and ALH*.
+In this paper we show that the gluing construction carried out by \mycite{Schroers2020} for ALF gravitational instantons, can be extended to gravitational instantons of type ALG, ALG*, ALH and ALH*.